sasonic/text-generation-webui/extensions/chatterbox_tts/README.md

 1. Get a clean audio recording of the target voice.
 The best samples are high-quality `.wav` or `.mp3` files with a single speaker and minimal background noise.
 2. Place your audio file(s) into the `text-generation-webui/extensions/chatterbox_tts/voices/` directory.
 3. In the web UI, click the **Refresh Voices** button.
-4. Your audio file will now be available as an option in the **Custom Voice** dropdown menu.
+4. Your audio file will now be available in the **Voice** dropdown.
 Select it to generate speech in that voice.
+When you save, it will be linked to the current character.